BlueDevelopersInc/dsu-wiki/docs/index.md

 4. Configure the plugin, in most cases you need to have admin

 # How to get Admin
-Its very simply, before the steps make sure this is on
+Its very simply, before the steps make sure developer mode is on:

 ![img](images/enable-dev-mode.gif)